AidanShirey/fly/README.md

 **What file types are supported?**

 As of the most recent iteration, Fly supports .txt, .docx, .svg, .png, .jpg, and .gif files.

+**Why does my supported file not open?**

+The zip file extraction features this service uses are dependent are listed above.